nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 of the FA2 contract MAY limit operator updates to a token owner (`owner == SENDER`) or be limited to an administrator.

+## Token Metadata

+Token metadata is intended for off-chain, user-facing contexts (e.g.  wallets, explorers, marketplaces).

+#### Token-Metadata Values

+Token-specific metadata is stored/presented as a Michelson value of type `(map string bytes)`.
+A few of the keys are reserved and predefined by
+TZIP-012:

+- `""` (empty-string): should correspond to a TZIP-016 URI which points to a JSON representation of the token metadata.
+- `"name"`: should be a UTf-8 string giving a “display name” to the token.
+- `"symbol"`: should be a UTF-8 string for the short identifier of the token (e.g. XTZ, EUR, …).
+- `"decimals"`: should be an integer (converted to a UTF-8 string in decimal) which defines the position of the decimal point in token balances for display purposes.

+In the case of a TZIP-016 URI pointing to a JSON blob, the JSON preserves the same 3 reserved non-empty fields:

+`{ "symbol": <string>, "name": <string>, "decimals": <number>, ... }`

+Providing a value for `"decimals"` is required for all token types. `"name”` and `"symbol"` are not required but it is highly recommended for most tokens to provide the values either in the map or the JSON found via the TZIP-016 URI.

+Other standards deriving from TZIP-012 may reserve other keys (e.g. `"icon"`, `"homepage"`, …).

+#### Token Metadata Storage & Access

+A contract can use two methods to provide access to the token-metadata.

+- **Basic**: Store the values in a big-map annotated `%token_metadata` of type `(big_map nat (pair nat (map string bytes)))`.

+- **Custom**: Provide a `token_metadata` off-chain-view which takes as parameter the `nat` token-id and returns the `(pair nat (map string bytes))` value.

+In both cases the “key” is the token-id (of type `nat`) and one MUST store or return a value of type `(pair nat (map string bytes))`: the token-id and the metadata defined above.

+If both options are present, it is recommended to give precedence to the the off-chain-view (custom).

 ## Contract Metadata (TZIP-016)